SangResidata/SangResidata/README.md

 - ⚙️ My education background combined in Industrial Engineering and Applied Statistics.
 - 🛠️ I loved to build real-world projects that reflect actual data workflows.
 - 🌍 I lived in **Jakarta** Indonesia
-- 💡 I believe that deep domain knowledge understanding + data skills is a powerful combination to solve complex problems
+- 💡 I believe that deep domain knowledge understanding + data skills is a powerful combination to solve complex problems.

 ## 🛠️ Skills & Tools